Followers

 The Lion's Last Roar

 Adams was in the House of Representatives, battling a bill to honor Mexican War veterans.
-Adams had vehemently opposed the war as one of aggression partly aimed at expanding slavery.
+He had vehemently opposed the war as one of aggression partly aimed at expanding slavery.
 He stood to decry the vote when he collapsed.
-He was rushed to the Speaker's Room, where he died two days later, on 23 February 1848, from a stroke.
-The boy prodigy, now the lion of Congress, went down working and fighting at the age of 81 with his wife Louisa at his side.
+Rushed to the Speaker's Room, he died two days later, on 23 February 1848, from a stroke.
+The boy prodigy, now the lion of Congress, went down working and fighting at the age of 81 with his wife Louisa by his side.
 It is alleged that his last words were, "This is the last of earth, but I am composed."

 Adams Died a Servant of the People